HIGHLIGHTS

 What is the Price of Suzuki Access 125 in Nepal?

 The previous Suzuki Access 125 was priced at Rs.
 2.66 Lakhs, positioning it as one of the more affordable yet capable BS6 fuel-injected scooters in the market.
-With the upcoming updates, a price increase is expected.
-The key question is how much of a jump buyers will see.
-Based on the changes, we expect the new variants to be priced between Rs.
-2.75 Lakhs and Rs.
-3.05 Lakhs.
+With the updates it got, a price increase was expected.

 Suzuki Access 125 FI BS6 Specifications